Server Implementations

 Render Result

-The publisher returns HTML strings ready to embed, plus a JSON variant for headless/SPA use:
+The publisher returns a single HTML string ready to embed, plus a JSON variant for headless/SPA use.
+The manifest is self-contained -- per v1, ciphertext lives inside the manifest, so there is no separate content template:

 const result = await publisher.render({ ... });